Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.2
+* Support SA website change and tolerate future changes better
+* Support SA detail page (primarily useful for SA Genealogy members)
+* SA now outputs the event year in a new variable "year" instead of "date".
+Default format file puts this after the reference number.

 ### Version 2.1
 * Add a button to open the BDM website for the selected state in your default browser